New Sufficient Conditions for Moment-determinacy via Probability Density Tails: Introduction

-{ {\bf 1.
-Introduction}}
+\section{Introduction}

-This paper deals with one of the aspects, namely, the uniqueness, in the classical moment problem (Akhiezer 1965 and Shohat and Tamarkin 1943).
-Thus the interest is in studying conditions under which a measure, in particular, a probability distribution, is characterized uniquely by the sequence of all its moments.
+In this paper, we address one of the aspects, namely, the uniqueness, in the classical moment problem ([1], [2] and [3]).
+Thus, the interest is in conditions under which a measure, in particular, a probability distribution, is characterized uniquely by the sequence of all its moments.

 We assume that $(\Omega, \mathcal{F}, \mathsf{P})$ is an underlying probability space on which are defined all random variables considered in this paper.
 If $X$ is a random variable with distribution $F$, we write $X \sim F$ and deal with the two possible cases: